oxygenxml/userguide/DITA/README.txt

 Rules for writing the User Manual:

 1. All images will be already scaled with GIMP or Photoshop when they are included in manual with an <image> element.
 This is necessary because if we add the image/@scale attribute the image will not be displayed correctly in JavaHelp.
-Also scaling it may make the text look bad at edges.
+Also scaling the image may make the text look bad at edges.

 2. Maximum width of images: 820 pixels.
 Maximum height of images: 750.
-For larger width or height scaling is necessary in XML (the image/@scale attribute) or in PDF which will NOT be done.

 3. Use "you" instead of "I", ex: "You should go to menu Options ..." instead of "I go to menu Options ...".
 Exception: the Common Problems chapter where the question is formulated as: "I get a crash on Mac OS X when I try to start Oxygen.
 What should I do?"